Mental Health First Aid

 Studies also show that the program reduces the social distance created by negative attitudes and perceptions of individuals with mental illnesses.

 Mental Health First Aid USA is listed in the Substance Abuse and Mental Health Services Administration’s National Registry of Evidence-based Programs and Practices (NREPP).
 NREPP is a searchable database of mental health and substance abuse interventions to help the public find programs and practices that best meet their needs and learn how to implement them in their communities.
 All interventions in the registry have been independently assessed and rated for quality of research and readiness for dissemination.
-Read the summary for mental health first aid.
+Read the summary for Mental Health First Aid

-Mental Health First Aid for Public Safety
+Mental Health First Aid for Fire/EMS

 Mental Health First Aid for Military Members, Veterans and their Families